Are you committing any SEO sins?

 I also believe that you should use unique meta descriptions because your primary keywords are bolded in the search results.
 For example, when I searched for work at home jobs, the main keyword phrase was bolded in the organic search results:

 I don’t think that duplicate meta descriptions and title tags will cause your site to be penalized.
-Google has never said as much, and Moz says it can’t get you penalized.

 Too many duplications could be a major problem for your search performance, however.
 You’ll work harder to get your web pages ranked and all of your authority links could suffer as a result.